masterDev07/odootechnical/README.md

    ```bash
    http://localhost:8069/
    ```

+If you want install Odoo 9 on other GUEST Linux you just copy guest directory with **cp -a directory_xenial type_new_name** then unistall Odoo 10 .
 By following these steps, you will have a fully functional Odoo Development environment ready for use.
 Enjoy your new setup!